MickDellaert/crud/readme.md

 - [x] Add page to make a new entity
 - [x] Redirection working
 - [x] Clickable buttons in tables
-- [ ] Add page to edit an existing entity
+- [x] Add page to edit an existing entity

 ## 25/06
+- [x] Working crud for all three entities
 - [ ] Edge cases
 - [ ] Teacher: list of all students
 - [ ] Code cleanup, comments
 - [ ] Further styling

 # Title: Create, Read, Update, Delete